cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 of allocated memory size shows the thrashing effect.
 Increasing the degree of multiprogramming also shows how increased page fault rate harms the utilization (or throughput) of the overall system.

-In order to accurately measure such metrics (page fault count and CPU utilization), manyprofiling operations are needed in a short time interval.
+In order to accurately measure such metrics (page fault count and CPU utilization), many profiling operations are needed in a short time interval.
 Because such data are available only in the OS kernel address space, this would cause a non-negligible performance overhead (e.g., switching contexts between user and kernel, copying data between user/kernel address spaces), particular if the processor is implemented as a user space process.